HamidMusayev/HamidMusayev/README.md

 ![Gif](https://user-images.githubusercontent.com/57037068/88589670-8c77e580-d06a-11ea-8067-696c17a6a496.gif)

-- 🔭 I’m currently working on a Tkinter Learning repo!
+- 🔭 I’m currently working on a Tkinter Documentation!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects